Learn to crochet

 Here you can see the color 784 Bonbon Print on the left, the color 3944 Macaw in the middle, and the color 3955 Wildflower on the right.
 Since Bonbon Print changes color every stitch, you can't get the pooling effect.
 Since Macaw has a random color repeat and the colors are different lengths, pooling doesn't happen.
 Wildflower pools because it has several inches of each color, each color is about the same length as the color next to it, and has a consistent color repeat.

 The basic pattern is the same for all of the swatches, but the number of the starting chain changes.
-I've said how many chains I used for each swatch, but you will need to experiment to find the hook size and starting chain that gives you the yarn pooling pattern plus a fabric you are happy with.
+You will need to experiment to find the hook size and starting chain that gives you the yarn pooling pattern plus a fabric you are happy with.

-- Always chain an even number, or the linen stitch will not work properly.
+- Always chain an even number, or the moss stitch will not work properly.

 - You will make two chains at the end of each row instead of one chain.
 One of the two chains is a turning chain as normal and does not count as a stitch, while the other chain counts as the first stitch.